 The stove is also fitted with an on-off switch that enables the rocks to burn when turned on, and cool and return to their natural state when turned off.
 The stove comes with a radio, phone charger and has two lights.

 Unlike charcoal which burns down to ash, these rocks can be used multiple times without losing their power or texture.

 Domestic stoves retail at Ush200,000 ($53) together with the rocks while a “bag” of the rocks alone sells for Ush35,000 ($9) for domestic use and can last up to six months.

 Ms. Twine says since the stove does not emit smoke, those using it are protected from indoor pollution.

 “They [rocks] do not produce smoke, burn for a long time and you do not need charcoal anymore,” she adds.

-“We seek to help groups that utilise these rocks.
-The law does not stop people from extracting surface rocks found in places such as Karamoja, Mbale, Kisoro and Rukungiri districts for home use,” Vincent Kendi, an official from the Ministry of Energy and Mineral Development said.
+“We seek to help groups that utilize these rocks.
+The law does not stop people from extracting surface rocks found in places such as Karamoja, Mbale, Kisoro, and Rukungiri districts for home use,” Vincent Kendi, an official from the Ministry of Energy and Mineral Development said.

 Christine Akello, National Environment Management Authority deputy executive director, said the authority does not regulate volcanic rock extractions.

-A 2017 Joint Water and Environment Sector Review Report estimates the country’s forest cover at nine per cent.
+A 2017 Joint Water and Environment Sector Review Report estimate the country’s forest cover at nine percent.

 CREDIT SOURCE via PAUL TAJUBA | The East African